M.A. in Theology, Ministry, and Mission

 Whatever your background, the programme will encourage you to understand, critique, and develop your daily discipleship and ministerial practice through study and reflection.

 How the course is delivered

-The MA Theology, Mission, and Ministry is a Durham University postgraduate degree delivered through St Padarn’s Institute.
+The M.A.
+Theology, Ministry and Mission is a Durham University postgraduate degree delivered through St Padarn’s Institute.
 This flexible programme has been designed with the busy life of those working in mind, both lay people and ordained ministers.
 It is, therefore, a part-time course (two years plus dissertation) that is split between three-day residentials, online provision, and day courses.
 Students will enjoy challenging and interactive teaching and learning strategies.

 Two of the residentials will take place from Monday to Wednesday at our site in Cardiff, where we enjoy an extensive library and well-equipped teaching rooms.
 You are welcome to worship alongside members of our theological college in our attractive chapel.

 Our Masters programme is suitable for graduates in Theology or Religious Studies, although significant experience of ministry can also be taken into account.
 While it is primarily aimed at people engaged in Christian ministry (lay or ordained), members of some other professional groups (e.g. medicine, social work, teaching) will find it equally valuable, as will individuals who have undertaken an undergraduate degree in theology or religious studies and want to further their learning.